 This is me, in front of a math-bug— but it is not my math-bug!
 If it is yours, I would love to hear from you.

-About me: I am a second year graduate student at the University of Minnesota.
+About me: I am a second year graduate student at the University of Minnesota studying algebraic combinatorics.
 My advisor is Vic Reiner.
 I did my undergrad at Reed College.
 After that, I spent a year at Smith College's Post-Baccalaureate Program for women in mathematics.

 I am currently supported by a three-year UMN College of Science and Engineering Graduate Fellowship.
-Beginning Fall 2019, I will be supported by an NSF Graduate Research Fellowship.
+Beginning Fall 2019, I will be supported by the NSF Graduate Research Fellowship Program.

 Contact: Email me at braun622 "at" umn.edu.
 You can also find me at Vincent Hall, office 556.